Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 Six Flags Magic Mountain is just past Santa Clarita and is a popular theme park.
 Rides like Twisted Colossus, Goliath, and X2 are fan favorites.

 Consider stopping by Murray Family Farms for delicious fresh fruit.
-Depending on the time of year, you can pick your own fruit, attend a pumpkin or sunflower festival, or Christmas At The Farm.
+Depending on the time of year, you can also pick your own fruit, attend a pumpkin or sunflower festival, or even Christmas At The Farm.

 The Orange Works cafe is a few minutes outside of Three Rivers, but worth a quick stop in for some ice cream or a hot pastrami sandwich on fresh baked bread.